Baoulé people: Education

-Education in Cote d'Ivoire is extremely competitive.
+Education in Ivory Coast is extremely competitive.
 Those families that can afford to give their children a private education to assure themselves that their children will receive a formal education.
 In the public schooling system, to progress beyond certain grade levels children must pass an exam regulated to allow a limited number of passing scores.

 Most Ivorian children use a slate to practice their writing and other homework.
 Small notebooks are also widely available for doing homework and are turned in to be graded.
 Many homes have a wall with a large chalkboard where children are tutored or practice subjects that they have learned in class.
 In school, Baoulé children speak only French, but at home they speak their native language of Baoulé.
 French study begins in grade one.

 Handwriting at Ivorian schools is always cursive, never printing.

 Baoulé economy

 With regard to the Ivorian economy, coffee and cocoa are referred to as the chief cash crop.
-Up until the present day conflict, the Côte d'Ivoire was the world's largest exporter of cocoa.
+Up until the present day conflict, Ivory Coast was the world's largest exporter of cocoa.
 With respect to the local Ivorian economy, resources such as firewood and yams are transported to local markets and sold to other Ivorians or even foreigners.
 Within the local marketplace, one can find a wide array of goods, including tailored clothing, boiled eggs, popcorn and lingerie.

 Art

-The Baoulé people are talented in African art.
+The Baoulé people have a wide array of artistic creations that play a major role in indigenous spirituality.
+There lies an onto-epistemological difference in the Western consumption of Baoulé art, and the indigenous application of their creations.
+As opposed to the Western focus of the physical stylization and technique of art, Baoulé people view their creation's significance through the lenses of linking the spiritual realm with the physical human world.
+Within the realm of the Baoulé art style, Western interpretation assigns a presence of a centered being being emitted from the representational art.
+The gestures and expressions assists the interpreted feeling with depictions of inward or collected statures.
 Their sculptures are renowned for their refinement, form diversity and the labor they represent.
-The sculptures do not only include face masks and human figurines, but also include a great variety of work in gold, bronze, and ivory.
+The sculptures do not only include face masks and human figurines, but also include a great variety of work in gold, bronze, wood, and ivory.
+Among the pieces, there will be a prevalence of the colors red and black; red being associated with women, and black being associated with men.
+Masks amongst the Baoulé people correspond to several types of dances: the goli glin, the kple kple, the gbagba (also known as mblo), and the bo nu amuin.
+Sculptures amongst the Baoulé people also include, but are not limited to: blolo bla, blolo bian, and bo usu.